townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 ### Ubuntu 14.04 Linux

-Currently, I'm having issues with not being able to install `libqt5quickwidgets5` via `apt-get`, and because of that I recommend resorting to the following:
+Currently, I'm having issues with not being able to install `libqt5quickwidgets5` via apt-get, and because of that I recommend resorting to the following:

 ```bash
 apt-get install python-pyside2  # for Python 2.7.x